rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 sleep for five seconds before rendering the successful HTML page.
 The third arm is the same as the `else` block from Listing 21-9.

-You can see how primitive our server is: real libraries would handle the recognition of multiple requests in a much less verbose way!
+You can see how primitive our server is: real libraries would владение the recognition of multiple requests in a much less verbose way!

 Start the server using `cargo run`.
 Then open two browser windows: one for